codegirls/materials/2014-05-20-coding-adventures.md

 ## Our first adventure

-Enough with the simple things, let's try an example.
+Enough with the simple things, let's try an adventure.
 A small one, to be sure, but an adventure nonetheless.

+    alert("You are in a small room.
+There's a dark corner.
+Maybe there's a monster in it.");

+    var sayHello = confirm("Do you say hello to it?");
+    if (sayHello) {
+        alert("You say hello to the monster.
+But it doesn't answer.
+Maybe it's just shy.");
+    } else {
+        alert("The corner smiles.
+You're not sure if that's good.");
+        alert("The monster has dinner.");
+    }

+Ok, let's break that down a bit.

+* first, you tell our adventurer something. kind of like an exposé
+* then, you ask the user if they want to greet the monster

+    you do this by using `confirm`, which returns `true` for an affirmative answer and `false` otherwise.

+    we interpret those as "yes" and "no", respectively.
+* depending on the answer, you display different endings to the user.

+And now, you're going to write your own adventure.
+Have fun!

+## A bigger adventure

+Let's try a bigger one.
+It even has two rooms!

 > You are in a small room.
 It has two doors, do you take the first?